 Artificial intelligence is consistently trying to make our lives function effortlessly every day.
 From logistics optimization, fraud detection, research, art composition, virtual assistants providing personalized experiences to many more, our lives are being transformed by AI for the better.
+Advanced data analytics, powered by ML and AI, is being utilized by companies to make crucial business decisions.
 The AI systems completely rely on algorithms, which are designed to help the machine sense and understand its environment, take inputs, process those inputs to provide a solution, do risk assessment, predict the future trends etc.

 During the era, when the AI technology was still fairly new to the world, the systems purely functioned according to the programs written by humans.
 But, with the advancement of technology, now the AI systems are capable of ‘learning’ from the manually fed data and the readings collected from its surroundings.
 The machine “learns” on its own hence, paving way for the machine learning generation where the system doesn’t require to be programmed explicitly.

 As the AI technology progressively moves forward, ethical concerns are being raised about the advances.
 In Tempe, Arizona, USA, a woman riding a bicycle was killed by a self-driving-car.
 Even though, there was a human behind the wheels, the AI system was fully in-control of the car.
 Such incidents’, the ones involving human and AI interactions, raise a series of ethical questions.
 Questions like, who was responsible for the woman’s death?
 Was it the human behind the wheel?
 Manufacturer of the self-driving-car?
 Or perhaps the AI system designers?
 The curious case of who is morally correct remains a mystery.
 This raises another concern about the rules that are guiding the AI systems which aid them in becoming moral and ethical.
 The ambiguity attached to this issue is also directly projected towards the legal authorities, where rules governing such situations do not help conclude what’s right or wrong.